greedoftheendless/Hyprland-files/README.md

 If you have any tweaks or improvements in mind, feel free to submit a pull request.
 If I think it fits well with the theme, I’ll merge it.
 If not, I’ll explain the reasoning for the rejection.

+Please run the bash scripts in the important-scripts folder.
+Those contain the depedency installation script and the hyprland file-implementation script.

+NOTE: IF YOU ARE EXPERIENCED IN CODING, MAKE SURE TO READ THE CODE AND CHANGE TO YOUR NEEDS.
+RUNNING WILL MAKE CHANGES TO YOUR SYSTEM.
+PLEASE TAKE NOTE OF THIS.

+And enjoy your OS.

 ---

 ## ✨ Features